Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/BasicDocker/step2/step2En.md

 All neccessary command in this lab

-1. `docker tag (image name) (tag name):(tag version)` - Use to build a docker image
+1. `docker tag (image name) (tag name):(tag version)` - Use to tag a Docker image
-2. `docker image ls` - Use to call all the image that exist on machine
+2. `docker image ls` - Use to list all image that exist on the current machine
-3. `docker push (tag name)` - Use to push a tag image to Dockerhub or other containers
+3. `docker push (tag name)` - Use to push a tagged image to Dockerhub or other containers registries

 All neccessary Dockerfile syntax
-1. `FROM (docker image name):(tag)` -  Specifies the starting point image for your Docker image
+1. `FROM (docker image name):(tag)` -  Specifies the base image for your Docker image
 2. `CMD ["(command line)"]` - Defines the default command to run when the container starts

 </details>